invoke-ai/InvokeAI/docs/index.md

 You wil need one of the following:

 - :simple-nvidia: An NVIDIA-based graphics card with 4 GB or more VRAM memory.
+- :simple-amd: An AMD-based graphics card with 4 GB or more VRAM memory (Linux only)
 - :fontawesome-brands-apple: An Apple computer with an M1 chip.

 ### :fontawesome-solid-memory: Memory